hmg3f/assignment1/README.md

 # Building
-Compile with gcc main.cpp assignment-1.cpp.
+Compile with gcc main.cpp assignment-1.cpp, or using the makefile.
 Alternatively, if on linux, use the binary provided in the repo.

 # Preview
 ## Finding index / Replacing elements